BrodyAcquilano/urban-resource-map-client/README.md

 ### 4. **Analytical Insight**

+- Use the Analysis Page to explore built-in score data and visualize coverage quality
 - Apply layered filters to detect trends (e.g., "Which parks are accessible year-round AND within 10km of transit?")
-- Enable statistical overlay (heatmaps, zone scoring, corridor detection)
-- Use data export to generate reports for policy or research
+- Generate statistical overlays (e.g., heatmaps or service zones) to support outreach planning, grant writing, or public reports

 ---